rjbarnesca/Col.cltk/resources/feb21.md

 ```
 $ jupyter notebook
 ```
-7. voila!
+7. ...and voila!

 NB whenever you want to use the cltk again, you must recreate the virtual environment in the cltk folder before opening the jupyter notebook.
-For convenience, I've put the code for opening cltk [here](/resources/openingcltk.py)
+For convenience, I've put the code for opening cltk [here](/resources/runcltk)

 ## import corpora
 -